 Material handling and drayage at the most basic level is the same

 It is a coordinated effort that is happening behind the scenes.
 And these are ‘necessary evils’ which cannot be avoided.
 The drayage or material handling charges can come from the blue, especially towards the end of a trade show.
 These costs refer to the movement of exhibition material to the booth.

-This unavoidable expense can be seaport/ airport handling charges, dressing up (removing of packing materials), temporary storage of packing materials, taking of materials back to ports, loading, and unloading, etc. To your surprise, drayage could be much higher than the other transportation expenses
+This unavoidable expense can be seaport/ airport handling charges, dressing up (removing of packing materials), temporary storage of packing materials, taking of materials back to ports, loading, and unloading, etc. To your surprise, the drayage could be much higher than the other transportation expenses.

 Why Drayage Is So Expensive?

-The age old empirical formulae are still the basis of calculation.
-The weight per 100 Pounds is accepted norm.
-In America may be a $60 ~$160 per CWT is the average for common goods in pallets or crates that can be lifted by a forklift.
+The age-old empirical formulae are still the basis of calculation.
+The weight per 100 Pounds is the accepted norm.
+In America maybe a $60 ~$160 per CWT is the average for common goods in pallets or crates that can be lifted by a forklift.
 For fragile items with special handling instructions, the rates would shoot up.
 The over-dimensional consignment (ODC), late arrivals, climate, etc. can call for extra charges.

 Depending on the way you arrange packing, there can be cost escalations.
 Sometimes the number of small packages as well as the volume may be the criteria.
 There are no fractional charges for consignments.
 And rounding up the additional weight to the upper side is also usual.
 Here is an example: For a 410 Pound item you may have to shell out for 500 Pounds or 5 CWT.
 The individual packaging of small items would make you shell out as much as three times than when sent in one packing.

 How Much Should You Be Prepared to Shell Out?